shawnyforrester/rev-shop-backend/README.md

 •Receive email notifications when a user places anorder.<br>
 •Providediscounts.<br>
 •A graphical dashboard to analyze the product sales.<br>
-•Geta notificationwhen user submits a review and respond to it.<br>
+•Get a notificationwhen user submits a review and respond to it.<br>
 •Manage inventory with low stock alerts for sellers.

 ## Adminuser account: